 Thinking back 5 years ago, I don’t think I would have ever imagined myself saying that bus life is better than an actual home.
-It was only in 2018 when David and I were watching a bunch of van life YouTube videos did we realize that converting and living full-time on a bus was just something we needed to do.
+It was only in 2018 when I was watching a few van life YouTube videos did I realize that converting and living full-time on a bus was just something I needed to do.

 Giving up the stability of a home and a consistent job isn’t an easy task for anyone.
 On top of that, I was concerned that people would judge me and my lifestyle.
-Luckily, I had David to help push me out of my comfort zone and stop caring what other people thought.
+Luckily, I pushed myself out of my comfort zone and stop caring what other people thought.

-We did have quite a few people question why we’re doing this and how we’d ever be able to live so close together 24/7 and not want to kill each other.
+I did have quite a few people question why I was doing this and how I’d ever been able to live so close together with someone 24/7 and not want to kill them.

-But, living full-time on a school bus has been the greatest decision and we’ll tell you why.
+But, living full-time on a school bus has been the greatest decision I’ve ever made and I’ll tell you why.

-1. We’re able to travel to any place in the country with bus life.
+1. You’re able to travel to any place in the country with bus life.

-2. Our rig allows us to get million-dollar views without paying all the money!
+2. Your rig allows you to get insane views without paying a fortune!

 With good property comes a high price tag.
-Since our rig is fully self-sufficient, we’re able to park right on the beach or overlooking a mountain for free.
+Having a self-sufficient vehicle will allow you to park right on the beach or overlooking a mountain range – all for the amazing price of free.

 Want to learn how we camp for free?
 Read more here: How to Find Free Camping

-Our bus “Charlotte” comes with 1400 Watts of solar.
-As long as we have the sun, we have energy!
-In terms of water, we have about 130 gallons of fresh water.
-Typically, we only need to fill up once every 2-3 weeks.
+Our bus “Charlotte” comes with 1420w of solar.
+As long as we have sun, we have energy!
+In terms of water, we have 135gal of freshwater which can last us up to 3 weeks before filling up.

 4. Bus life helps you take fewer things for granted.